Bergtrol/hillside/hillside48/README.md

 - Detailed BOM and default keyboard rational.
 - SMT diodes, resistors, capacitors, and reset switch

-Hillside is _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the MBK keycaps.
+Hillside48 is _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the MBK keycaps.
 Not MX ones, nor 18 x 18mm ones such as Work Louder.

+As the first Hillside board, it was originally just Hillside and is also just hillside/0_1 within the QMK firmware.

 ## Hardware